AdaCore/gnatstudio/docs/users_guide/debugging.rst

 source window.
 See also the up and down buttons in the tool bar to go up and down one frame in the call stack.

-.. index:: contextual menu

 The contextual menu (right mouse button) allows you to choose which information you want to display in the call stack window (via check buttons):

-* Frame number: the debugger frame number (usually starts at 0 or 1)
+* :menuselection:`Frame number`: the debugger frame number (usually starts at 0 or 1)
-* Program Counter: the low level address corresponding to the function's entry point.
+* :menuselection:`Program Counter`: the low level address corresponding to the function's entry point.
-* Subprogram Name: the name of the subprogram in a given frame
+* :menuselection:`Subprogram Name`: the name of the subprogram in a given frame
-* Parameters: the parameters of the subprogram
+* :menuselection:`Parameters`: the parameters of the subprogram
-* File Location: the filename and line number information.
+* :menuselection:`File Location`: the filename and line number information.

+.. index:: menu; debug --> data --> call stack

 By default, only the subprogram name is displayed.
-You can hide the call stack window by closing it, as for other windows, and show it again using the menu `Data->Call Stack`.
+You can hide the call stack window by closing it, as for other windows, and show it again using the menu :menuselection:`Debug --> Data --> Call Stack`.

+.. index:: debugger; data window
 .. _The_Data_Window:

 The Data Window
 ===============

-.. index:: data
-.. index:: data window

 Description
 -----------